Beto is back and, hell yes, he still wants to take your AR-15s.

 Beto’s confiscation declaration, which reversed his previous position, put him to the left of nearly every other Democrat in the race.
 It came as his campaign was hovering in the low single digits.
 Instead of rallying support, O’Rourke’s comments drove his numbers even further down.
 He fell from an average of 2.6 percent support before backing confiscation to 1.6 afterward, with a USA Today/Suffolk University poll placing his support at literally zero.

-He dropped out less than a month after taking the position.
+He dropped out less than two months after taking the position.

 Undeterred by that experience, O’Rourke is now counting on Texans to be more supportive of gun confiscation than national Democratic primary voters–a risky proposition.
 While Democrats have gained ground in the state over the past decade, the state has continued to loosen its gun laws.
 Texas became the largest state in the country to pass a permitless-carry regime, with Governor Abbott’s support, earlier this year.